sudoparsa/paperECG/README.md

 # Paper ECG

 An application for digitizing ECG scans.
-(Project 2021)
+(2021 Project)

 See [paper-ecg](https://github.com/Tereshchenkolab/paper-ecg) for the main code.